JvkChaitanya/EuroSAT/README.md

 NDVI - This folder contains the code for NDVI_calculation.
 To see this run run_this.py.
 In case the outputs are not visible, we have provided an output folder that contains the results

+Segmentation Masking - This folder contains the code we use to apply our pixel wise classification models to the Geo-FS inputs.
+We have provided the weights file, along with the file to train the model.
+To run this model use run_this.py.
+The outputs are provided in the output directory

+Zero Shot Classification - This folder contains the code we use to apply Zero Shot Classification to our models. run_this.py loads images from the images_test folder and applies them to the images. zero-shot-classification.py contains the code for the entire data instead of a subset.

+EDA - This folder contains the code to perfom eda on our data. run_this.py loads the test images, and displays class metrics, and also displays different band combinations present in the multispectral data.